Margulis162/color_schemes_1/README.md

 COLOR SCHEMES

 This project is my very first attempt at web development.
-It was partially inspired by an outdated book on web design that I was reading at the time.
+It was partially inspired by a book  I was reading at the time (The Principles of Beautiful Web Design (third edition) by Jason Beaird & James George).
 During the development process, I had the opportunity to familiarize myself with Bootstrap, JS, and SASS, as well as some basic design concepts such as layout, typography, and color schemes.

 FEATURES